joaovtor64/light-json-db/README.md

 ***

 ## THIS IS CURRENTLY **UNSAFE**: FILES ARE SAVED AS SHA256 AND THEIR NAMES CAN BE LOST - SAVE THEIR NAMES IN THEM TO COUNTER-ACT THIS ISSUE
-Loads of simple things are not implemented yet, please don't use it
+Lots of standart features (shown below) are not implemented yet - use with caution

  * Todo:
- - [ ] directories are not listed in `keys()`
+ - [ ] directories are not listed in `keys()`: THIS IS DANGEROUS, THEIR NAMES ARE SHAS AND CAN'T BE WORKED BACK
  - [ ] Save file-names in them automatically - every file will become a json file
  - [ ] Make directory function
  - [ ] `remove()` should remove directories too